 These pages are designed for staff at the University of Strathclyde.
-Students should access reading lists via MyPlace.

 View the introductory video below

-Key features of the new reading list service
+Key features of the reading list service

-lists will be structured in the same way as module handbooks, for example weekly reading or reading by topic
+Lists can be structured in the same way as module handbooks, for example weekly reading or reading by topic

-reading lists can be updated while modules are in progress - a great feature for fast moving areas
+Reading lists can be updated while modules are in progress - a great feature for fast moving areas

-teaching staff can add notes to direct students to specific parts of a learning resource, e.g. read chapter 3
+Teaching staff can add notes to direct students to specific parts of a learning resource, e.g. read chapter 3

-students can mark items as read and make suggestions of other relevant materials to be added to a reading list
+Students can mark items as read and make suggestions of other relevant materials to be added to a reading list

-reading lists can be exported to EndNote to facilitate the production of a reference list / bibliography
+Reading lists can be exported to EndNote to facilitate the production of a reference list / bibliography